SBA 504 Loan Information

 -

-1% of net loan amount or $2,500 (whichever is less) is due as a "Good Faith Deposit" to SDC before or by submission to SBA for approval.
+1.5% Processing Fee: 1% of net loan amount or $2,500 (whichever is less) is due as a "Good Faith Deposit" to SDC before or by submission to SBA for approval and .5% of net loan amount that is collected once the loan has funded.

 -